 Like many country clubs, Acacia faced declining membership in the 21st century, with its membership rolls declining by half between 1998 and 2008.
 In 2005, the club sold nearly 18 acres to Joe Aveni for a residential development called Acacia Country Club Estates, leading to a flurry of lawsuits regarding the club’s financial status and records.

 In 2008, shareholders voted to dissolve the club.
 A $10 million bid was turned down in 2010, and a $12 million bid was dismissed two years later.
 Ultimately, the club was sold later in 2012 to the Conservation Club, a Virginia-based nonprofit, for $14.75 million.
 The Fund donated the land to CLEVELAND METROPARKS.
-It is currently (2021) known as Acacia Reservation, and the clubhouse – rebuilt in 2005 – is now used as a banquet and event space.
+It is currently (2023) known as Acacia Reservation.
+After having been used as an event space by the Metroparks, the clubhouse was demolished in February of 2022 to reclaim green space.

 Updated by Vincent Guerrieri